Jury trial: Precedents of Citizen Participation Trial

+A citizen participation trial was held at the Daegu District Court for five days starting on December 7.
+A total of 300 residents within the court’s jurisdiction were selected as potential jurors, and on December 7, seven jurors and two prospective jurors were finally chosen.
+In the first trial, the jury unanimously returned a guilty verdict.
+The court sentenced the defendant to life imprisonment both in the first and second instances.

+Status

+Between 2008 and 2022, 240,883 cases were eligible for citizen participation trials, of which 9,439 were filed.
+The application rate is 3.9%.
+Among 9,240 disposed cases, trials were conducted with citizen participation in 2,894 cases.
+The implementation rate is 31.3%.

+Homicide cases record the highest rate of application for citizen participation trials among all types of offenses.

+After 2020, the number of citizen participation trials declined to fewer than 100 cases per year across all categories of crime.

+From 2008 to 2022, the average period from the filing of a case to the first trial date was 112.9 days.
+During the same period, proceedings were conducted faster than the average duration of first-instance cases before the main division of the district court (119.4 days for detained defendants and 175.6 days for non-detained defendants).

+Between 2008 and 2022, 2,894 cases, corresponding to 93.6%, showed concordance between jury verdicts and court decisions.

 South Africa

 The jury system was abolished in South Africa in 1969 by the Abolition of Juries Act, 1969.
 The last jury trial to be heard was in the District of Kimberley.
 Some judicial experts had argued that a system of whites-only juries (as was the system at that time) was inherently prejudicial to 'non-white' defendants (the introduction of nonracial juries would have been a political impossibility at that time).
 More recently it has been argued that, apart from being a racially divided country, South African society was, and still is, characterised by significant class differences and disparities of income and wealth that could make re-introducing the jury system problematic.
 Arguments for and against the re-introduction of a jury system have been discussed by South African constitutional expert Professor Pierre de Vos in the article "Do we need a jury system?"
 On 28 March 2014, the Oscar Pistorius trial was adjourned due to the illness of one of the two assessors that assist the judge on questions of fact (rather than law), in place of the jury, to reach a verdict.
 The legal system in the UK sees no reason to block extradition on this, as witnessed in the Shrien Dewani case.